Pocoyo: Development and production

 In April 2011, Zinkia and ITV Global Entertainment announced they would end their co-distribution partnership on the series and that Zinkia would now hold worldwide distribution of the series.

 In November 2016, YouTube and YouTube Kids announced that the fourth series would be released exclusively on those platforms.
 Zinkia CEO Alberto Delgado stated "In that time [10 years] Pocoyo has developed a truly global fanbase, so premiering the fourth season exclusively on YouTube and the YouTube Kids app seemed like the best way to celebrate such an exciting milestone."

+In July 2022, it was announced that the series as renewed for a fifth series, along with a big shift with the development of the series.
+It was also revealed that Pocoyo would be getting a little sister in the new series, named Pocoyina.

 In May 2023, Zinkia announced the sale of the franchise to French children's investment firm Animaj for an undisclosed amount.
 The sale would include all IP rights, distribution, and licensing to the franchise but would exclude the educational portions, which Zinkia would retain.
 In exchange for the deal, Zinkia would acquire a 7.99% in Animaj.
 The deal was closed on 20 September 2023.

-In 2025, it was announced that Stephen Hughes would step down as the narrator, replaced by Fry, who returned to the show after 18 years to do the last few episodes of series 5.
+In 2025, it was revealed that Stephen Fry, the original narrator of the first two series, would return to narrate the show's fifth series after 15 years.
+It was also confirmed that Pocoyo's sister, Pocoyina would be renamed Bea in the new series.

 Episodes

 Series overview

 Five series have been produced, each consisting of 52 seven-minute episodes along with 60 specials produced for YouTube.
-The show was renewed for a sixth series.
+The show was renewed for a sixth and seventh series.
 There is also an unreleased pilot episode entitled "The See-Saw".
 This pilot was only released in the DVD version of "El Show de Pocoyo" during 2009.

 The third series was known as Let's Go Pocoyo, with episodes that have different segments.
 The 1st segment relates to the topic of the story, while the 2nd segment involves premises like counting, exercising, and learning about shapes.
-At the end of every episode (before the end credits), there is a music video titled "Let's Sing", recapping the story and remembering all the objects that were in the story.
+At the end of every episode (before the end credits), there is a music video titled "Let's Sing!", recapping the story and remembering all the objects that were in the story.
 The segments include: